mochi/mochikit/doc/rst/MochiKit/Format.rst

 :mochidef:`twoDigitAverage(numerator, denominator)`:

-    Calculate an average from a numerator and a denominator and return it as a string with two digits of precision (e.g. "1.23").
+    Calculate an average from a numerator and a denominator and return it as a string rounded to a maximum precision of two fractional digits (e.g. "1.23").

     If the denominator is 0, "0" will be returned instead of ``NaN``.